STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Technical Preliminaries

 The computation of $\rho_\pi(\mathbf{x})$ involves non-differentiable functions like $\min$ and $\max$ (see Section \ref{sec:robustSignalTemporalLogic}), which can significantly increase the computational complexity, especially when used in optimization routines.
 To address this challenge, it is advantageous to utilize a \textit{smooth approximation}, denoted as $\tilde{\rho}_\pi(\mathbf{x})$, of the robustness function $\rho_\pi(\mathbf{x})$.
 This approach facilitates more efficient computations by replacing the non-differentiable $\min$ and $\max$ operations with smooth, differentiable alternatives.
 Hence, considering $\lambda \in \mathbb{R}_{>0}$ as a tunable parameter, we can express the smooth approximation of the $\min$ and $\max$ operators with $\beta$-arguments as follows:

-In contrast to our earlier work \cite{SilanoRAL2021, SilanoICUAS2023}, this paper employs an improved smooth robustness measure \cite{Gilpin2021LCSS}, which offers significant advantages over the widely-used \ac{LSE} method \cite{donze2010ICFMATS}.
-This enhanced approach maintains several key properties, such as \textit{asymptotic completeness} and \textit{smoothness everywhere}, similar to \ac{LSE}.
-Additionally, it guarantees \textit{soundness}, meaning that an optimal control sequence $\mathbf{u}^\star$ with strictly positive smooth robustness ($\tilde{\rho}_\pi(\mathbf{x}) > 0$) satisfies the specification $\pi$, while a sequence $\mathbf{u}^\star$ with strictly negative smooth robustness ($\tilde{\rho}_\pi(\mathbf{x}) < 0$) violates it.
-The property of \textit{asymptotic completeness} ensures that as the parameter $\lambda$ increases ($\lambda \rightarrow \infty$), the smooth approximation $\tilde{\rho}_\pi(\mathbf{x})$ converges to the true robustness $\rho_\pi(\mathbf{x})$.
-Moreover, \textit{smoothness everywhere} guarantees that the approximation is infinitely differentiable, making it compatible with gradient-based optimization methods, which are more computationally efficient for solving complex problems \cite{Gilpin2021LCSS}.
-Increasing $\lambda$ improves the accuracy of the approximation, allowing it to better reflect the true robustness of the system (see Section \ref{sec:robustSignalTemporalLogic}).
+In contrast to our earlier work \cite{SilanoRAL2021, SilanoICUAS2023}, this paper adopts a smooth robustness formulation proposed in \cite{Gilpin2021LCSS} as a numerical design choice to enable gradient-based optimization of the \ac{STL}-constrained problem.
+This formulation shares key properties with the widely used \ac{LSE} approximation \cite{donze2010ICFMATS}, including \textit{asymptotic completeness} and \textit{smoothness everywhere}\footnote{The property of \textit{asymptotic completeness} ensures that as the parameter $\lambda$ increases ($\lambda \rightarrow \infty$), the smooth approximation $\tilde{\rho}_\pi(\mathbf{x})$ converges to the true robustness $\rho_\pi(\mathbf{x})$.
+Moreover, \textit{smoothness everywhere} guarantees that the approximation is infinitely differentiable, making it compatible with gradient-based optimization methods, which are more computationally efficient for solving complex problems \cite{Gilpin2021LCSS}.}, and additionally provides a \textit{soundness} guarantee: a trajectory with strictly positive smooth robustness ($\tilde{\rho}_\pi(\mathbf{x}) > 0$) satisfies $\pi$, whereas a strictly negative value ($\tilde{\rho}_\pi(\mathbf{x}) < 0$) implies violation.
+As $\lambda \rightarrow \infty$, the approximation $\tilde{\rho}_\pi(\mathbf{x})$ converges to the exact robustness $\rho_\pi(\mathbf{x})$ (see Section \ref{sec:robustSignalTemporalLogic}), while remaining infinitely differentiable for finite $\lambda$, making it suitable for nonlinear, non-convex trajectory optimization.
+The choice of this particular smoothing technique is not claimed as a contribution of this paper; rather, it follows established practice in the literature, where different smooth robustness approximations and their trade-offs have already been analyzed \cite{Welikala2023Smooth, Dhonthi2021STLrobustness}.
+Systematic frameworks for computing \ac{STL} robustness through differentiable computation graphs, such as \textsc{STLCG} proposed in \cite{Leung2023IJRR}, provide further evidence that gradient-based \ac{STL} optimization is a well-established numerical methodology rather than a novel methodological contribution of this work.